CodewithEvilxd/IntelliRead-AI/README.md

 ```

 5. **Open your browser**
-Visit `http://localhost:5173` to see IntelliRead AI in action! 🎉
+Visit `http://localhost:5173` to see Snap Study in action! 🎉

 ## 📁 Routes